dougeby/IntuneDocs/InTuneDocs/DeployUse/configure-and-deploy-mobile-application-management-policies-in-the-microsoft-intune-console.md

 ## **Step 1:** Get the link to a policy managed app, create a wrapped app, or use the Intune App SDK to write a MAM-enabled app

-From the app store, find, and note the URL of the policy managed app that you want to deploy.
+From the app store, find and note the URL of the policy managed app that you want to deploy.
 For example, the URL of the Microsoft Word for iPad app is **https://itunes.apple.com/us/app/microsoft-word-for-ipad/id586447913?mt=8**.

 ## **Step 2:** Publish the app to your cloud storage space
-When you publish a managed app, the procedures differ depending on whether you are publishing a policy managed app, or an app that was processed through the Microsoft Intune App Wrapping Tool for iOS.
+When you publish a managed app, the procedures differ depending on whether you are publishing a policy managed app or an app that was processed through the Microsoft Intune App Wrapping Tool for iOS.

 #### To publish a policy managed app